What Is Trigger Finger?

 - Job: It’s common among farmers, industrial workers, musicians, and anyone else who repeats finger and thumb movements.

 - Surgery for carpal tunnel syndrome: It’s most common in the first 6 months after your operation.

 How Is Trigger Finger Diagnosed?

-Trigger finger is diagnosed with a physical exam of the hand and fingers.
-In some cases, the finger may be swollen and there may be a bump over the joint in the palm of the hand.
-The finger also may be locked in bent position, or it may be stiff and painful.
-No X-rays or lab tests are used to diagnose trigger finger.
+Your doctor will start with a physical exam of your hand and fingers.
+The finger may be swollen, stiff, and painful.
+You might have a bump over the joint in the palm of your hand.
+Or it could be locked in a bent position.
+There are no X-rays or lab tests to diagnose trigger finger.

 How Is Trigger Finger Treated?

-The time it takes to recover from trigger finger depends on how bad it is.
+The time it takes to get better depends on how bad your condition is.
 The choice of treatment also affects recovery.
-For example, splinting may be necessary for six weeks.
+For example, you may need to wear a splint for 6 weeks.
 But most patients with trigger finger recover within a few weeks by resting the finger and using anti-inflammatory drugs.

 You should be able to move your finger just after surgery.
 Raising your hand above your heart can ease swelling and pain.
 Full recovery may take a few weeks, but swelling and stiffness may linger for 6 months.